yegor256/blog/_posts/2014/dec/2014-12-15-how-much-your-objects-encapsulate.md

 tags: oop
 description:
   How much should an object encapsulate and how much should it receive through its methods?
+If you encapsulate too little, your level of abstraction it too high.
 keywords:
   - object design
   - good object design